 Of course AM radio was big business in the pre-television days, and there were powerful people who wanted things to stay as they were.
 Innovation only meant smaller profits for them.
 At that time there was no more influential man in radio media than the founder of RCA, David Sarnoff.
 Known as “The General,” Sarnoff controlled all the technical aspects of radio; he also created the NBC and ABC television networks.
 He was also an important early supporter of television and developed the current NTSC standard for TV that we have used for over 60 years.

-Seeking to kill FM radio before it could threaten his profits, Sarnoff's company successfully lobbied the FCC to have the FM spectrum moved from Armstrong’s frequencies to the ones we use today: 88 to 108 MHz.
-That move immediately rendered Armstrong’s Yankee Network obsolete, along with all of the FM radio sets which had been produced.
+Seeking to kill FM radio before it could threaten his profits, Sarnoff’s company successfully lobbied the FCC to have the FM spectrum moved from Armstrong’s frequencies to the ones we use today: 88 to 108 MHz.
+That move, which occurred on 27 June 1945, immediately rendered Armstrong’s Yankee Network obsolete, along with all of the FM radio sets which had been produced.
 The cost to re-equip the stations for the new frequencies would be enormous.
 The FCC ruling said that the 40 MHz band was to be used for the new television broadcasts, in which RCA had a heavy stake.
 RCA also had an ally in AT&T, which actively supported the frequency move because the loss of FM relaying stations forced the Yankee Network stations to buy wired links from AT&T. The deck was stacked against the future of FM broadcasting.

 Matters became worse when Armstrong became entangled in a new patent suit with RCA and NBC, who were using FM technology without paying royalties.
 The cost of the new legal battle compounded the financial burden that the problems with the Yankee Network had caused.
 His health and temperament deteriorated as the FM lawsuit dominated his life.
 His wife of thirty-one years, unable to cope with his worsening personality and financial strain, left him in November of 1953.
 RCA’s greater financial resources crushed Armstrong’s legal defences, and he was left penniless, alone, and distraught.